 - Muddle your strawberries in a bowl with a fork to mash the strawberries well.

-- Scoop the muddles strawberries into a cup, add ice, and pour the blended schisandra berries with lemon on top.
+- Scoop the muddled strawberries into a cup, add ice, and pour the blended schisandra berries with lemon on top.

-- Add rosemary, sliced lemon, and strawberries as a garnish.
+- Add rosemary, mint, sliced lemon, or strawberries as a garnish.

 - This recipe is wonderful to make ahead of time and can be kept in the fridge for 3-5 days, just add the rosemary right before serving and enjoying!